Trigger Validation

 2. Compile athena including changes submitted in the MR

-3. Run unit tests only for the packages affected by the MR
+3. Run the unit tests for the packages affected by the MR

 4. Run a pre-defined fixed set of CI tests

-The last step includes integration tests covering all domains of ATLAS software for a given project (Athena, AthSimulation, AthAnalysis, etc.) with configuration defined in the atlas-sit/CI repository.
-Currently there are three sets of tests executed for Trigger, running athena on data, athena on MC and athenaHLT on data.
-The Trigger CI tests are simply executing a pre-defined set of Trigger ART local (“build”) tests.
-The configuration is as follows:
+The last step includes integration tests covering all domains of ATLAS software for a given project (Athena, AthSimulation, AthAnalysis, etc.).
+The CI tests are configured in the athena repository, e.g. tests of the Athena project in the main branch are defined in AtlasTest/CITest/Athena.cmake.
+There are three main sets of tests for checking trigger functionality: running athena on data, athena on MC and athenaHLT on data.
+These CI tests are simply executing a pre-defined set of ART local (“build”) tests.
+In the main branch, tests of the Phase-II trigger are performed.
+The configuration of the three main sets is as follows:

 branch, project Trigger_athena_data Trigger_athena_MC Trigger_athenaHLT